Skip the Status Meeting

 Here at Basecamp, the Automatic Check-in tool takes the place of weekly status/stand-up meetings and daily status updates.
 We communicate a ton of detail about what’s going on across the company without ever having to pull someone away from their work and into a physical or chat room.

-Daily at 5pm, Basecamp automatically asks everyone our company, “What did you work on today?”
+Daily at 4:30pm, Basecamp automatically asks everyone our company, “What have you worked on?”
 And when people have a free moment, they post their answer.
 The answers are visible to everyone in the company, so everyone knows what’s happening without having to follow dozens of separate projects or conversations.

 Here are some answers to “What do you plan on working on this week?”.

-And there’s a great additional feature in Basecamp 3’s Automatic Check-ins: if you click on a person’s name, you can see all of their answers to a particular question going back in time.
-On a single page, here are all of Tara’s answers to what she was planning on working on in a given week:
+And there’s a great additional feature in Basecamp 4’s Automatic Check-ins: if you click a person’s name, you can see all of their answers to a particular question going back in time.
+On a single page, here are all of David's answers to what he was planning on working on in a given week:

 It’s easy to eliminate meetings and regain a bunch of time.
 Start knocking out one meeting a month.
 See how it goes.
 Then one a week, and so on.
 Ease into it and you’ll see the benefits mount.
 Soon enough you won’t look back.